jupyterlab/extension-examples/state/README.md

 user knows and changes explicitly (e.g. which JupyterLab theme to use).
 For that, you will need another core token `ISettingRegistry` (see [that example](../settings/README.md) for more information).

+This example makes use of a dialog to quickly request information from the user.
+JupyterLab comes with a couple of helpful dialogs; see the [documentation](https://jupyterlab.readthedocs.io/en/stable/developer/ui_helpers.html#dialogs).